Defining Cortical Visual Impairment

-The leading cause of pediatric visual impairment in the developed world
+How do we describe the leading cause of pediatric visual impairment in the developed world?

 Cortical visual impairment is defined as bilateral visual impairment due to posterior visual pathway disease.
 It is one component of a global neurologic process.